 As we age, changes in hair colour are a natural part of life.
 Hair may turn grey or white as melanin production slows down.
-While this is a normal biological process, many individuals seek safe, natural options to maintain or restore their original hair colour.
-In this article, we explore gentle, plant-based home remedies and hair dye alternatives that may support healthier-looking hair without harsh chemicals.
+While this is a normal biological process, many individuals seek safe, natural options to temporarily enhance the appearance of their hair colour.
+In this article, we explore gentle, plant-based home remedies and hair dye alternatives that may support healthier-looking hair without harsh chemical dyes.

-These home remedies are traditional and popular for supporting the appearance of darker or more vibrant hair.
-Results may vary and are not permanent.
+These home remedies are traditional and popular for temporarily supporting the appearance of darker or more vibrant hair.
+It is crucial to note that results may vary significantly among individuals and are not permanent [1].

-A combination of amla and henna is often used in traditional practices to enhance hair tone and texture.
+A combination of amla (Indian Gooseberry) and henna is often used in traditional practices to temporarily enhance hair tone and texture [2].

 Ingredients: